-Cenote Cristal (also known as Cenote Naharon) and Cenote Escondido (sometimes referred to as Cenote Mayan Blue) are two of my favorite cenotes in Tulum.
+Cenote Cristal (also known as Cenote Naharon) and Cenote Escondido (sometimes called Cenote Mayan Blue) are my favorite cenotes in Tulum.

-They both are less crowded than some of the other more popular cenotes and both have incredibly clear water, fun jumping ledges or swinging ropes, and oasis-like atmospheres.
+They’re both less crowded than some of the other more popular cenotes.
+Both have crystal clear water, fun jumping ledges or swinging ropes, and oasis-like atmospheres.

-Cenote Cristal is the perfect setting to hang out with family or friends, jump in the water, and snorkel to see some cool turtles.
+Cenote Cristal is the perfect setting for hanging out with family or friends, jumping in the water, and snorkeling.
+You might even see some turtles!

-It is also one of the more family-friendly cenotes in the area.
+It is also one of the more family-friendly cenotes in Tulum.

-Cenote Escondido, located in the jungle on the other side of the highway just south of Tulum Pueblo, offers a more adventurous swim with neat rock ledges and a cool swing rope, not to mention underground flooded caverns which you can explore scuba diving if you have your PADI Open Water.
+Cenote Escondido, located in the jungle on the other side of the highway just south of Tulum Pueblo, offers a more adventurous swim with neat rock ledges and a fun swing rope.

-If you want to visit both cenotes while in Tulum, you’re in the right place!
+If you want to visit both cenotes in Tulum, you’re in the right place!

-Here is everything you need to know to visit Cenote Cristal and Cenote Escondido.
+Here is your ultimate guide to Cenote Cristal y Escondido.

-Getting to Cenote Cristal and Cenote Escondido is easy as it’s located only 3.8 miles (6 km) south of Tulum Town.
+Getting to Cenote Cristal and Cenote Escondido from Tulum is easy as they’re located only 3.8 miles (6 km) south of town.

 It takes roughly 10 minutes to get there by car or 20 minutes by bike.

-If you don’t have a rental car and instead want to go by taxi, and not by car or bike, then you can ask to be dropped off at Cenote Cristal.
+If you don’t have a rental car and want to go by taxi, ask to be dropped off at Cenote Cristal first.

 It should cost around 100-200 pesos.
-Note that if you go by taxi then you will have to walk from Cristal to Escondido cenote.
+Note that if you go by taxi, you’ll have to walk across the street to reach Cenote Escondido, which is about a 10 to 15-minute walk.

-Cenote Cristal is located on the right side of the highway, heading south.
-It is well indicated with a big sign.
-There is a small free parking lot with trees you can lock your bike to.
+Cenote Cristal is located on the right side of the highway, heading south from Tulum.
+It is well-marked with a big sign and a small free parking lot with trees where you can lock your bike.

 Cenote Escondido is located just opposite Cenote Cristal on the highway.